getify/You-Dont-Know-JS/scope-closures/ch4.md

 ### Developer Tools Console/REPL

-Recall from "Get Started" Chapter 1 that Developer Tools don't create a completely authentic JS environment.
-They do process JS code, but they also bend the UX of the interaction in favor of being friendly to developers (aka, "Developer Experience", DX).
+Recall from *Get Started* Chapter 1 that Developer Tools don't create a completely adherent JS environment.
+They do process JS code, but they also bend the UX of the interaction in favor of being most friendly to developers (aka, developer experience -- DX).

-In many cases, favoring DX when entering short JS snippets over the normal strict steps expected for processing a full JS program produces observable differences in behavior of code.
+In some cases, favoring DX when typing in short JS snippets, over the normal strict steps expected for processing a full JS program, produces observable differences in code behavior between programs and tools.
 For example, certain error conditions applicable to a JS program may be relaxed and not displayed when the code is entered into a developer tool.

-With respect to our discussions here about scope, such observable differences in behavior may include the behavior of the global scope, hoisting (discussed later in this chapter), and block-scoping declarators (`let` / `const`, see Chapter 5) when used in the outermost scope.
+With respect to our discussions here about scope, such observable differences in behavior may include:

+* the behavior of the global scope

+* hoisting (see Chapter 5)

+* block-scoping declarators (`let` / `const`, see Chapter 6) when used in the outermost scope

 Even though while using the console/REPL it seems like statements entered in the outermost scope are being processed in the real global scope, that's not strictly accurate.
 The tool emulates that to an extent, but it's emulation, not strict adherence.
 These tool environments prioritize developer convenience, which means that at times (such as with our current discussions regarding scope), observed behavior may deviate from the JS specification.

-The take-away is that Developer Tools, while being very convenient and useful for a variety of developer activities, are **not** suitable environments to determine or verify some of the explicit and nuanced behaviors of an actual JS program context.
+The take-away is that Developer Tools, while optimized to be convenient and useful for a variety of developer activities, are **not** suitable environments to determine or verify some of the explicit and nuanced behaviors of an actual JS program context.

 ### ES Modules (ESM)

-ES6 introduced first-class support for the module pattern (which we'll cover more in Chapter 6).
+ES6 introduced first-class support for the module pattern (see Chapter 8).
 One of the most obvious impacts of using ESM is how it changes the behavior of observably top-level scope in a file.

 Recall this code snippet from earlier: